Blackout (Marcus Daniels): Fictional character biography

 Moonstone, a former psychiatrist, treated Blackout in order to learn his true origin, but he remained in an irrational state.
-When the Avengers tracked them down, Blackout opened up another aperture into the Darkforce dimension in attempting to escape them, sucking himself and Moonstone inside.
-Moonstone helped Blackout navigate through the dimension, eventually arriving on the surface of the moon.
-She hoped to find another stone similar to that which gave her powers, but they encountered the Inhumans and their ally, Dazzler, who defeated the villains and returned them to Project: Pegasus on Earth.
+When the Avengers tracked them down, Blackout opened up another aperture into the Darkforce in attempting to escape them, sucking himself and Moonstone inside.
+Moonstone helped Blackout navigate through the dimension, eventually arriving on the surface of the Moon.
+She hoped to find another stone similar to that which gave her powers, but they encountered the Inhumans and their ally, Dazzler, who defeated the villains and returned them to Project Pegasus on Earth.

-Moonstone next appeared recruited by Baron Zemo to form his version of the Masters of Evil, and she brought Blackout in tow.
+Moonstone next appeared recruited by Helmut Zemo to form his version of the Masters of Evil, and she brought Blackout in tow.
 By this time, Blackout's mental condition was so unstable that at times he sank into a nearly catatonic state, only responsive to Moonstone's manipulative commands.
-Zemo, however, with the help of the Fixer had created a device to mentally force Blackout to obey his commands.
-Blackout was instrumental in Zemo's takeover of the Avengers' headquarters by sending the entire mansion into the Darkforce dimension in one of the team's darkest hours.
+Zemo, with the help of the Fixer, had created a device to mentally force Blackout to obey his commands.
+Blackout was instrumental in Zemo's takeover of the Avengers' headquarters by sending the entire mansion into the Darkforce in one of the team's darkest hours.
 Doctor Druid, used his psychic ability to break through Zemo and Moonstone's manipulations, restoring some of Blackout's mental faculties.
-With relative sanity restored, Blackout resisted Zemo's mental commands, the strain of which made Blackout collapse from a massive cerebral hemorrhage.
+With relative sanity restored, Blackout resisted Zemo's mental commands, the strain of which made Blackout collapse from a cerebral hemorrhage.

 Blackout's body was remanded into the custody of the Commission on Superhuman Activities.
 Years later, his body was taken by Baron Zemo, manipulated like a puppet on strings to serve as a member of his team as he confronted the new Thunderbolts over the life of their member Photon.
 During the battle between the two teams, Zemo revealed Blackout was merely a shell in which he kept the Smuggler trapped.
 This had the desired effect of turning his brother, Atlas against his team, and Zemo gained the upper hand.
-He also used Blackout's access to the Darkforce dimension in severing Photon's physical form.
+He also used Blackout's access to the Darkforce to severe Photon's physical form.

 A person who looks like the original Blackout appears as part of the Hood's alliance with super-powered heroes.
 He was later seen during the Siege of Asgard as part of the Hood crime syndicate.

-During the "Opening Salvo" part of the "Secret Empire" storyline, Blackout in the alias of "Bob Hofstedder" is later seen living as a married family man until he is found by Baron Zemo, who persuades him to join the Army of Evil.
-Blackout helps Baron Zemo trap some of the heroes in Manhattan by surrounding it in Darkforce shadows in order to further HYDRA's plot.
-After the Tony Stark A.I. and Hawkeye infiltrated Hydra's prison that is run by Crossbones and Sin, Maria Hill located "Bob" and shoots him in the head enough to drop the Darkforce dome around Manhattan.
+During the "Secret Empire" storyline, Blackout in the alias of "Bob Hofstedder" is seen living as a married family man until he is found by Baron Zemo, who persuades him to join the Army of Evil.
+Blackout helps Zemo trap some of the heroes in Manhattan by surrounding it in Darkforce to further Hydra's plot.
+Maria Hill locates Blackout and kills him, destroying the Darkforce dome around Manhattan.